openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 ### Advantage and Disadvantage with Attribute Scores of Zero

 When attempting an action with an attribute score of zero you roll 2 d20 and keep the higher die for advantage or the lower die for disadvantage, you cannot accrue advantage or disadvantage greater than 1.
-Your character is already so inept at the action that he cannot capitalize on cumulative circumstancial help or hindrances.
+Your character is already so inept at the action that they cannot capitalize on cumulative circumstancial help or hindrances.

 ### Assigning Advantage and Disadvantage